-This will be the website for Math 692 Graduate Seminar on Fluids and Solids: Mathematics and Numerics in Spring 2025!
+This is the website for Math 692 Graduate Seminar on Fluids and Solids: Mathematics and Numerics in Spring 2025!

-The official course schedule will say “Fluids: Mathematics and Numerics”.
+The official course schedule says “Fluids: Mathematics and Numerics”.
 Here I revised the title so that elastic solids are in scope.
 (I am too lazy to make the change official.)

 We are in the Dept. of Mathematics and Statistics at the University of Alaska Fairbanks.